ACBE's Birth Doula Workshop

 Explain the importance of postpartum follow-up and processing the birth experience, including closure with the client

 Discuss methods for building and marketing a birth doula business

 The Birth Doula Workshop is considered the first step in DONA International's birth doula certification process.
 There are no prerequisites to attend our workshop, but we highly recommend reading DONA's birth doula certification guide (see below) prior to attending the course.

-The following two books are recommended, but not required, for reading prior to the workshop:
+The following two books are recommended for reading prior to the workshop: